ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-&#x27;Tip well to woo, &#x27;tis well to wed,
-For so the world hath done
-Since myrtles grew, and roses blew.
-And morning brought the mn.
-But have a care, ye young and fair,
-Be sure you pledge the truth:
-Be certain that your love will wear
+tain that your love will wear
 Reyond the dnys of youth ?
 For if ye give not hart for heart,
 As well as hand for hand,